 The group sessions are aimed at military teens and will be delivered in person by a qualified Owl Centre psychotherapist.
 They can visit local youth clubs, cadet units, community centres, after school clubs or other community groups.
 Group leaders will be able to apply for a session for ten military children on our website from 10 October.

 The National Lottery grant will enable the Little Troopers Therapy Programme to initially run for a period of two years.
 It will provide one-to-one therapy sessions for 100 children and 50 group sessions – benefiting a total of 600 children.

 Nicola Lathey, Managing Director at The Owl Centre, comments: “At The Owl Centre we are thrilled to partner-up with Little Troopers to provide this much-needed therapy programme for forces families across the country.
 There has been a huge increase in referrals to The Owl Centre for our Mental Health and Well-being services generally since Covid, predominantly around anxiety.
 We have also seen an increase in referrals for military families, where one family member is about to be, or has been deployed, with families feeling the impact of this weighing heavily on their shoulders.
 This programme will help to alleviate and manage some of the feelings and emotions these children and young people experience, and we simply can’t wait to get started.”

 In addition to the face-to-face sessions, The Owl Centre will create an online video for all military parents.
 The video, which will be on our website in December, will offer tips on how to support children at home and advice on how to regulate their own emotions.

-The video and referral forms will be on the Little Troopers website on the 1st October 2022.
+The referral forms will be on the Little Troopers website on the 10th October 2022.